- Religion and Philosophy»

 1 Timothy 4 4

 This is possibly the most used verse in this argument.
 "See?
 It says that we are allowed to eat anything we want so long as we receive it with thanksgiving."
 See, you are not using the verse in context.
 Let's go to verse 1 in that same chapter.
 It says that later on, some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils.
 It also says that they would be passing doctrines forbid you from marrying, and commanding to abstain from meats, which the Almighty created to be eaten with thanksgiving.
 Read it until verse 5.
-These meats are sanctified by the word of Yah and prayer.
+These meats are sanctified by the word of God and prayer.
 So he created certain meats to be received with thanksgiving.
 Now what is the significance of this verse?

 Here again we have a verse that is pulled out of context and not harmonized with the rest of the scripture.
 The previous verse, 1 Timothy 4:3, shows that the subject is persons insisting that people become vegetarians and to even "abstain from meats, which he created to be received with thanksgiving of them which believe and know the truth."

 What meats did he create to be received? the ones in Leviticus 11.
 Verses 4-5 are self-explanatory now.
 Verse 4 shows that "every creature" of him "is good and nothing is to be refused if it be received with thanksgiving."
-What does it mean "every creature."
+What does it mean by "every creature"?
 Verse 5 shows that it is those creatures sanctified or set apart by him, which are the same creatures of Leviticus 11.

 Colossians 2 16